-1. During the final semester of enrollment each major shall submit a Major Portfolio consisting of the following: (i) the major requirements completion form, which can be found in this Handbook and which includes a list of all philosophy courses taken; (ii) a sample of the student's best written work in philosophy; and (iii) a statement summarizing the student's experience as a philosophy major and possible recommendations for the department.
+During the final semester of enrollment each major shall submit a Major Portfolio consisting of the following: (i) the major requirements completion form, which can be found in this Handbook and which includes a list of all philosophy courses taken; (ii) a sample of the student's best written work in philosophy; (iii) a statement summarizing the student's experience as a philosophy major and possible recommendations for the department; and (iv) an exit interview form (submitted by a faculty member).

-This material should be submitted by e-mail to the undergraduate coordinator at samarast@uga.edu.
+Items (i), (ii), and (iii) should be submitted by e-mail to the undergraduate coordinator at meseymou@uga.edu.
 Please contact the coordinator if you have any questions.